 Underage DUI: Zero Tolerance Laws

 It is illegal for people under the age of 21 to purchase and possess alcohol in all 50 states plus the District of Columbia.
-And while driving under the influence of alcohol (0.08 percent or higher blood-alcohol concentration) is illegal for all motorists, all states have so-called "zero-tolerance" laws for underage DUI offenses.
+And while driving under the influence of alcohol (normally 0.08 percent or higher blood-alcohol concentration) is illegal for all motorists, all states have so-called "zero-tolerance" laws for underage DUI offenses.

-In light of such laws, even an innocent glass of wine with dinner could saddle a young motorist with a DUI charge.
+Zero-tolerance laws make it a criminal DUI offense for drivers under the age of 21 to drive with even a small amount of alcohol in their system, ranging from 0.00 to 0.02 percent BAC depending on the state.
+In light of such laws, even an innocent glass of wine with dinner could subject a young driver with a DUI charge.
 But the intent of these laws is to combat the very real dangers of underage drinking.